keithbuhler/keithbuhler.github.io/pages/fun.md

 ### Projects in Development

 - [Inklings.info](http://www.inklings.info) -- Free books, lists, and information about the Oxford Dons.
-- [Classical Schools.Org](http://www.classicalschools.org) -- A list of all the good classical schools and colleges in the U.S.
+- [Classical Schools.Org](http://www.classicalschools.org) -- A list of good classical schools and colleges in the U.S.
 - Sandboxing -- how to innovate through low-risk play
+- Intentional Co-Living -- How to form a multiple-family community with good boundaries, healthy conflict resolution skills, and major financial benefits
 - Book Clubs -- starting and running an intellectual community centered around friendship and great books.